-Prosthodontics (pronounced präs-thə-ˈdän-tiks) is one of the nine dental specialties recognized by the American Dental Association.
-Graduate programs in prosthodontics include classroom lectures and seminars, laboratory as well as clinical training in aesthetics/cosmetics, crowns, bridges, veneers, inlays, complete and removable partial dentures, dental implants, TMD-jaw joint problems, traumatic injuries to the mouth’s structures, congenital or birth anomalies to teeth, snoring, sleep disorders, oral cancer reconstruction, and continuing care.
+Prosthodontics are dental specialties recognized by the American Dental Association.
+Prosthodontics have extensive, specialized clinical training in esthetics/cosmetics, crowns, bridges, veneers, inlays, complete and removable partial dentures, dental implants, TMD-jaw joint problems, traumatic injuries to the mouth’s structures, congenital or birth anomalies to teeth, snoring, sleep disorders, and oral cancer reconstruction and continuing care.

 A prosthodontist has completed three years of post-dental school training in a prosthodontics residency program.
 As a result, they are masters of complete oral rehabilitation and are dedicated to the highest standards of care in the restoration and replacement of teeth.